Online Organic Chemistry I

 CHEM 1020: Organic Chemistry Lecture

-This Organic Chemistry online course, CHEM 1020, is designed to meet the organic chemistry prerequisite for individuals who are applying for admission to health profession programs.
-This online organic chemistry class is a one semester course with a virtual laboratory that emphasizes those aspects of organic chemistry that are relevant to the study of human health and metabolism.
+Organic Chemistry I, CHEM 1020, is a one-semester upper-level undergraduate online course that is designed to meet the organic chemistry prerequisite for individuals who are applying for admission to health profession programs.
+This online organic chemistry class offers a virtual laboratory that emphasizes those aspects of organic chemistry that are relevant to the study of human health and metabolism.
 Whenever possible, correlations to medicine, health, and disease will be made.

 CHEM 1020 course outline